adao/tonydao.pro/src/_thoughts/2024-01-14-its-just-the-way-we-are.md

 ---
+layout: thought
-title: It's just the way we are
+title: it's just the way we are
 date: 2024-01-14 10:39:00 +0700
 ---